 Keep in mind that the country / currency you set up your account with will be your “default currency.”
 If you are setting up a PayPal account with an American card or bank account, your currency will therefore be in US dollars and there are generally fees associated with transferring euros and sometimes making payments in euros.

 Pro Tip: This is a perfect option if you are booking travel plans with friends or needing a boost to your bank account from your loving parents.
 However, this money is digital and is therefore only useful for transactions you will do online.
 As far as I know, there is not currently a way to withdraw from your account for cash, so keep that in mind.
 Additionally, transfers between accounts registered in different currencies are NOT free so beware when dealing internationally.

-One thing to keep in mind―no matter which of the above routes you are using―is the fact that not all conversion rates are not equal!
-When an ATM or card reader asks me if I would like to complete the transaction in dollars or euros, I find it is typically best to choose euros and allow my personal bank to manage the conversion.
-However, this may not be true for you so be sure to consult your bank, credit card company, and/or Pay Pal policies before you transfer, withdraw, or make a transaction in order to avoid losing a lot in the exchange.
+All of that said, no matter which of the above routes you decide to use, remember that not all conversion rates are not equal!
+When using an international card in Spain, it’s common for ATM or card readers to ask if you would like to complete the transaction in dollars (or your default currency) or euros (or the local currency).
+We find it is typically best to choose euros (the local currency) and allow your personal bank to manage the conversion.
+However, this may not be true in all cases, so be sure to consult your bank, credit card company, Pay Pal, and/or Wise policies before you transfer, withdraw, or make a transaction in order to avoid losing a lot in the exchange.

 If you’ll be staying in Spain for a longer period of time (especially if you will be working), you’ll have some other factors to consider and will probably need to get a Spanish bank account.
 You may also need to look into your options for dealing with student loans.
 It’s a whole different ball game, so we’ve shared some tips with you on that elsewhere.
 We also recommend you check out this resource on Working Abroad: How to Prepare Your Finances for some of the factors you may not have considered yet but that will become very important during your time abroad.